-The Target Fund seeks to achieve its objective by investing principally in a portfolio of fixed and/or floating rate debt securities and debt obligations issued by government and government- related issuers or corporate entities worldwide.
-The Target Fund may also purchase debt obligations issued by supranational entities organised or supported by several national governments, such as the International Bank for Reconstruction and Development or the European Investment Bank.
 The Target Fund may also utilise financial derivative instruments for hedging, efficient portfolio management and/or investment purposes.
-These financial derivative instruments may be dealt either in regulated markets or over- the-counter, and may include, inter alia, swaps (such as credit default swaps, interest rate swaps or fixed income related total return swaps), forwards and cross forwards, futures contracts (including those on government securities), as well as options.
+These financial derivative instruments may be either dealt on Regulated Markets or over-the-counter, and may include, inter alia, swaps (such as credit default swaps, interest rate swaps or fixed income related total return swaps), forwards and cross forwards, futures contracts (including those on government securities), as well as options.
 Use of financial derivative instruments may result in negative exposures in a specific yield curve/duration, currency or credit.
 The Target Fund may also, in accordance with the investment restrictions, invest in securities or structured products (such as credit-linked securities, commercial and residential mortgage-backed securities as well as collateralised debt obligations, including collateralised loan obligations) where the security is linked to or derives its value from another security or is linked to assets or currencies of any country.
-The Target Fund may also purchase mortgage and asset- backed securities and convertible bonds.
+The Target Fund may also purchase mortgage and asset-backed securities and convertible bonds.
+The Target Fund can invest less than 30% of its net assets in Mainland China through the Bond Connect or directly (also referred to as CIBM direct).
 The Target Fund may hold up to 10% of its net assets in securities in default.
 The Target Fund may purchase fixed income securities and debt obligations denominated in any currency and may hold equity securities to the extent that such securities result from the conversion or exchange of a preferred stock or debt obligation.
 The Target Fund may also invest up to 10% of its net assets in units of UCITS and other UCIs.
 The Target Fund may also participate in mortgage dollar roll transactions.

-The Target Fund may use futures contracts on US Treasury securities to help manage risks relating to interest rates and other market factors, to increase liquidity, and to quickly and efficiently cause new cash to be invested in the securities markets or, if cash is needed to meet shareholder redemption requests, to remove Fund assets from exposure to the market.
+The Target Fund may use futures contracts on US Treasury securities to help manage risks relating to interest rates and other market factors, to increase liquidity, and to quickly and efficiently cause new cash to be invested in the securities markets or, if cash is needed to meet shareholder redemption requests, to remove the Target Fund assets from exposure to the market.
 On an ancillary basis, the Target Fund may gain exposure to debt market indexes by investing in index- based financial derivatives and credit default swaps.

-The Target Fund may invest up to 25% of its net assets in debt securities issued and/or guaranteed by a single sovereign issuer (including its government, public or local authority) with a credit rating below investment grade at the time of purchase.
+The Target Fund may invest up to 25% of its net assets in debt securities issued or guaranteed by a single sovereign issuer (including its government, public or local authority) with a credit rating below investment grade at the time of purchase.